 Should US enterprises use their own contact tracing tech?

-Enterprise contact tracing solutions could help fill the public health gap in the U.S. Public health contact tracing solutions may simply take too long for enterprises that have employees who can’t work remotely or that are facing an economic imperative to reopen.
+Enterprise contact tracing tech could help fill the public health gap in the United States, because public health contact tracing solutions may simply take too long for enterprises that have employees who can’t work remotely or that are facing an economic imperative to reopen.

 Enterprises need to develop their own opt-in contact tracing solutions to serve as an additional layer of protection for workers.
 Here’s how it would work: users with a company email address opt in to use the company’s apps, which anonymously gather device IDs from phones within six feet and turn on Bluetooth and Wi-Fi when they are inside an office or facility.
 If someone tests positive, he or she then self-reports through the app, and anyone who has been nearby receives an exposure notification.
 Those who have been exposed can then self-quarantine.
 The app would gather a device ID, which can be stored in a secure database accessible only by HR personnel.